QUESTIONS AND ANSWERS

 It's my understanding that subdivision would require the written approval of both the body corporate and the local council.
 Again, this is an issue about which you would need to obtain your own legal advice.

-This is certainly possible, and would be subject to negotiation.
-If you would like particular items to be included in the sale, other than the usual fixtures/fittings, then this could be addressed in a written offer to purchase.
+If you would like particular items to be included in the sale, other than the usual fixtures/fittings, then we can certainly negotiate this option.